simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 10 RAG AWS.md

 Our existing implementation uses an in-memory vector store; fine for testing but not intended for production.
 Redis is a popular data storage technology which can be used as a production-quality vector store.

-Be sure you have completed the "Setup Process for Redis Docker Container" instructions found in the **Lab Setup** guide.
+Be sure you have completed the "Setup Process for Redis Docker Container" instructions found in the **[Lab Setup guide](https://github.com/kennyk65/AI-With-Spring-Student-Files/blob/main/LabInstructions/Lab%20Setup.md)**.

 25. Open the **pom.xml** file.